 |Color printing||One printer in the L1 Copy Alcove can produce color printouts.
 The cost is $.75 per page.|

 |Compact Stacks||Floor L2: Electronically operated moveable stacks, holding

 approximately 60% of the Law Library's collection.
-Includes bound volumes of
+Includes most

 law reviews, regional reporters, old state reporters, treaty series, older

 volumes of the Congressional Record & the Federal Register,